hata6502/diar/README.md

 # diar

-Create a new scrapbox page from the template.
+Just create a new scrapbox page from the template.
 Please fork me to customize!

 ## Usage